clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * When you ask a question, wait TEN WHOLE SECONDS before saying anything else.
 People need time to think.
 * Don't let the most advanced students dictate the pacing or answer all the questions.

-# Discussion: Challenges
-Talk about what problems you might anticipate, and what to do about them.

-#### Some issues:
-* Student is in the wrong class level
-* Student is disruptive
-* Student is disengaged

-DISCUSS!

-# Discussion: Coaching

-#### What are the benefits of having two coaches in a group?
-#### How can you divide the roles between the coaches?
-#### How can you get a good dynamic between the whole team, both attendees and coaches?

-DISCUSS!

 # Coaching: Build a Team